 Oftentimes, the cost basis of an NQSO sale reported on a 1099-B doesn't include the stock's discount (compensation).
 If the compensation was reported on your W-2 (box 12, code V), you could be paying more taxes than you need to.

-- When finished, click or tap the I'll enter additional info on my own button at the bottom.
+- Select I'll enter additional info on my own button.

 - On the following screen, enter the actual cost basis in the Corrected cost basis field.